Grammario

 A1A2B1B2C1C2

-Save words from any analysis.
-Smart scheduling — same proven method as Anki.
+Save vocabulary and grammar concepts from any analysis.
+Spaced repetition reviews both — same proven scheduling as Anki.

 mangiareVERB